-- LU.4e Provide "complete streets" that include amenities to enhance community character and provide safe pedestrian design elements, especially at the corners of intersections. - ~~CC.II.f Encourage street designs that provide safe pedestrian design elements, especially at the corners of intersections.~~ - ~~CC.II.gf Work cooperatively with businesses and property owners along the Meridian Avenue corridor to encourage and preserve the economic viability and visual quality of the City's "Main Street" corridor.~~ - LU.4f Encourage the designation and development of a City "gateway". - LU.4g Enhance the Meridian Avenue Corridor to include pedestrian amenities, landscaping, cohesive frontage improvements and other design considerations.
+- LU.4e Provide "complete streets" that include amenities to enhance community character and provide safe pedestrian design elements, especially at the corners of intersections. - LU.4f Encourage the designation and development of a City "gateway". - LU.4g Enhance the Meridian Avenue Corridor to include pedestrian amenities, landscaping, cohesive frontage improvements and other design considerations.